dotnet/runtime/Documentation/design-docs/first-class-structs.md

 ```

 * [\#1133 JIT: Excessive copies when inlining](https://github.com/dotnet/coreclr/issues/1133)
   * The scenario given in this issue involves a struct that is larger than 8 bytes, so
     it is not impacted by the fixed-size types.
-However, by enabling assertion propagation
+However, by enabling value numbering and assertion propagation
     for struct types (which, in turn is made easier by using normal assignments), the
     excess copies can be eliminated.
     * Note that these copies are not generated when passing and returning scalar types,
       and it may be worth considering (in future) whether we can avoiding adding them
       in the first place.

 * [\#1161  RyuJIT properly optimizes structs with a single field if the field type is int but not if it is double](https://github.com/dotnet/coreclr/issues/1161)
   * This issue arises because we never promote a struct with a single double field, due to